-The Hub is delivering information, guidance and training to state government stakeholders to enable the incorporation of climate change science into management policies and activities, including modelling and assessments.
+The Hub delivered information, guidance and training to state government stakeholders to enable the incorporation of climate change science into management policies and activities, including modelling and assessments.

-Our research and engagement activities aim to ensure that as a result of our science:
+Our research and engagement activities aimed to ensure that as a result of our science:

 - state governments use and incorporate relevant and credible climate change science and information in risk assessments and adaptation plans.